urbanjost/M_intrinsics/docs/intrinsics.md

 **(x, -y)**.

-In mathematics, the complex conjugate of a complex number is a value whose real and imaginary part are equal parts are equal in magnitude to each other but the **y** value has opposite sign.
+In mathematics, the complex conjugate of a complex number is a value whose real and imaginary part are equal in magnitude to each other but the **y** value has opposite sign.

 For matrices of complex numbers, **conjg(array)** represents the element-by-element conjugation of **array**; not the conjugate transpose